 In February of 2007, my wife and I were spending an evening together and decided to visit friends.
 As we talked, the conversation turned to human trafficking.
 I was taken aback as I heard the stories of the countless women and children trapped in such darkness.
-We learned about the tens of thousands of women all over the world who are being forced into lives of systematic rape, generally in the form of prostitution, in an industry that shows no signs of abating.
+We learned about the millions of girls all over the world who are being forced into lives of systematic rape, generally in the form of prostitution, in an industry that shows no signs of abating.

-Later, I learned about a 15-year-old girl who had been violently abducted in front of her own house and forced into sex slavery right in my own city.
+Later, I learned about a 15-year-old girl who had been violently abducted in front of her own house and forced into sex slavery right here in the United States.
 In my quest to learn more, I uncovered more and more tragic stories.
 With each story of pain and oppression, the greater my burden became.
 In the following days and weeks, I could not escape the overwhelming conviction that I must take a stand against this injustice.

 Now that we knew the truth, my wife and I would never be the same.
 Doing nothing was not an option.
 The question that begged to be answered was, “What can we do?”

 Looking back, I can see that God was piercing my heart.
 I had been moved before by many issues, but this was more.
 I was stopped in my tracks.
 Life was no longer business as usual.
 The only way I could move forward was to journey into the unknown.

 Two days after initially learning about the injustice, as a first step, I gathered with about 400-500 people at the International House of Prayer to pray and ask God to end the injustice of sex slavery.
 For two hours, we labored in intercession, praying that God would set the captives free and open up doors for authorities to take meaningful action.